FOREX-Aussie suffers from Chinese data, euro holds gains

 “The situation in Ukraine is back on people’s minds and one could already see the pressure on emerging markets on Friday after (strong) U.S. non-farm payrolls.”

+Still, the Bank of Japan is expected to keep policy unchanged at a two-day meeting that began on Monday.
+Consumer prices remain on track to meet the central bank’s 2 percent inflation target.

-Analysts cautioned against reading too much into the Chinese trade figures, which may have been distorted by the Lunar New Year holiday, but investors were taking no chances.
+Analysts cautioned against reading too much into the China trade figures, which may have been distorted by the Lunar New Year holiday, but investors were taking no chances.

 The Aussie’s robust showing in the past month surprised many who expected it to weaken on the back of poor Chinese numbers.
 Citigroup analysts argued in a morning note that the Australian economy and currency may be driven more by domestic developments going forward.